20 February 2020 (Updated 26 march 2020)

 Check the expiry date of the ID was dated on or after 29 December 2019 on your Generate Online Account.

 Check the expiry date of the ID.
 If the expiry date is after your 18th birthday then you are eligible.
 This is on the basis that those under 18 are at much lower risk of financial harm from identity theft.
-However, these members who in ineligible for the reimbursement will still be eligible for the $36 annual member fee waiver.
+However, these members who are not eligible for the reimbursement will still be eligible for the $36 annual member fee waiver.

 How do I replace my driver licence?